Highpoint2000/URDSupload/README.md

 ![image](https://github.com/user-attachments/assets/d52b2e22-59d6-4b64-81c6-449300ef0f36)

-## v1.0a (only use with Scanner Plugin from Version 3.0 BETA 11!)
+## v1.0b (only use with Scanner Plugin from Version 3.0 BETA 11!)

-- URDS upload button function swapped: long press toggles auto upload mode / short press starts manual upload
-- Fixed problem with missing form-data module
-- Counting PI codes and PS information revised
+- URDS upload button is now visible on mobile devices
+- Added option to merge files before uploading
-- Additional information about the system is added to the log file
+- Plugin versions used are written to the log

 ## Installation notes: